apache/fury-site/docs/json/security.md

 the tail.
 Repeated set elements and duplicate or overwritten map members are therefore charged for every input occurrence.
-A reference array is charged even when every element is a leaf, and an object is charged when all its properties are leaves. `AtomicReference`, `AtomicReferenceArray`, and generic `Optional<T>` values include wrapper and reference storage; primitive optionals and atomic primitive values are leaves.
+A reference array is charged even when every element is a leaf, and an object is charged when all its properties are leaves. `AtomicReference`, `AtomicReferenceArray`, and generic `Optional<T>` values include wrapper and reference storage.
+An allocated primitive Optional or atomic primitive wrapper is also charged once; a cached empty Optional singleton is not a new graph owner.

 Dedicated leaf codecs are excluded from graph accounting: null, strings, characters, booleans, numeric values including arbitrary-precision numbers,